ceph/ceph/doc/cephfs/index.rst

 and Swift APIs, or native bindings (librados).

 .. note:: If you are evaluating CephFS for the first time, please review
-          the guidance for early adopters: :doc:`/cephfs/early-adopters`
+          the best practices for deployment: :doc:`/cephfs/best-practices`

 .. ditaa::
             +-----------------------+  +------------------------+